jeremiedecock/pyax12/README.rst

 Example usage
 =============

+..
+Please check whether the serial port, the baudrate and the
+..
+Dynamixel IDs defined in the following examples fits with your hardware.

-In the following examples, the `port` and `baudrate` values should be adapted depending on your configuration:
+In the following examples, the `dynamixel_id`, `port` and `baudrate` values should be adapted depending on your configuration:

-- for Linux users the `port` value should be something like "/dev/ttyS0" or "/dev/ttyUSB0".
+- for Linux users the `port` value should be something like

+  - "/dev/ttyS0", "/dev/ttyS1", ... if you use an actual serial port
+  - "/dev/ttyUSB0", "/dev/ttyUSB1", ... if you use an `USB to serial` adapter
+    (like the USB2Dynamixel_ adapter)

 - for Windows users the `port` value should be something like "COM1", "COM2", ...

+If you use the USB2Dynamixel_ device, make sure its switch is set on "TTL".

 Some other examples are available in the examples_ directory.